Kodkollektivet/documents/meetings/meeting-items_2019-02-19.md

 ### CodeHub responsibles
 - Jordan and Louise are the new CodeHub responsibles
-- Next CodeHub in our new office?
+- Next CodeHub in our new office: 5th of March!!!

 ### Fika team
-- Moving equipment to new offices?
+- Moving equipment to new offices
+- Budget for Water Boiler

 ### Infrastructure
 - Binero account is created --> John has our account information, can transfer it